EVE: Efficient Vision-Language Pre-training with Masked Prediction and Modality-Aware MoE: Experiments

-\paragraph{\textbf{Pre-training Tasks}} We explore the use of different pre-training tasks for masked signal modeling in Table \ref{tab:pre-training}.
+\paragraph{\textbf{Pre-training Tasks}} We explore the use of different pre-training tasks for masked signal modeling in Table~\ref{tab:pre-training}.
 Experiments reveal that MLM with a high masking ratio is sufficient for learning the interaction between vision and language.
-The addition of MIM further improves the results by reducing bias, as observed in \cite{maskvlm}.
+The addition of MIM further improves the results by reducing bias, as observed in~\cite{maskvlm}.
 Pre-training with MIM alone results in a minimal fusion between vision and language.
 We hypothesize that text descriptions are typically coarse-grained and may not offer significant assistance in fine-grained vision reconstruction.
 Simultaneously masking both modalities and performing MIM and MLM is not recommended.
 This task reduces the amount of vision and language information available, which in turn increases the difficulty of MLM and MIM, resulting in performance decline.

-We further explore more pre-training tasks under the same pre-training GPU hours in Table \ref{tab:more pre-train}.
+We further explore more pre-training tasks under the same pre-training GPU hours in Table~\ref{tab:more pre-train}.
 Pre-training only on MIM and MLM achieves better results in both retrieval tasks and understanding tasks, thereby demonstrating the efficiency of Masked Signal Modeling.
 Performance on NLVR task is provided in Appendix.

-\paragraph{\textbf{Deep FFN}} We compare different designs of FFN in the deep layers in Table \ref{tab:routing}.
+\paragraph{\textbf{Deep FFN}} We compare different designs of FFN in the deep layers in Table~\ref{tab:routing}.
 Modality-shared FFN performs better than modality-specific MoE in the deep layers, as deep features require more alignment between modalities.
 Using a soft router can align different modalities while obtaining more modality-specific information, thereby further enhancing performance compared to deeper architecture.
+When we set $ \mathcal{L}_{aux} = 0 $, there is a noticeable decline in the model's performance across various tasks.

+Figure~\ref{fig:moe_prob} illustrates the frequency distribution of tokens from various modalities routed to specific experts in the last layer of EVE-Base during inference in retrieval tasks.
+Most experts evenly process both modalities, yet some are specialized in only images or text (e.g., experts 1 and 24).
+This reveals a modality gap within the model's deeper layers.
+Shared FFN fails to address this issue, whereas the application of MoE can help mitigate it by routing to experts that specialize in processing vision or language tokens, thereby improving overall performance.

-\paragraph{Modality Routing} We compare the performance of the model whether use modality routing in the soft router or not in Table\ref{tab:modality}, and the results show that our proposed modality routing can help the router to distinguish the inputs of different modalities and thus achieve better performance.
+\paragraph{Modality Routing} We compare the performance of the model whether use modality routing in the soft router or not in Table~\ref{tab:modality}, and the results show that our proposed modality routing can help the router to distinguish the inputs of different modalities and thus achieve better performance.